How to view and reserve a property with Nicholas Humphreys?

-- Your first instalment will usually be due the week before you move into the property. (e.g if the tenancy starts on the 1st July, your first rent instalment will be due on the 24th June).
-The three remaining quarters will fall as close to your student finance as possible, our standard payment dates are 24th October, 24th January, 24th April.
+- Your first instalment will usually be due the week before the tenancy starts. (e.g if the tenancy starts on the 1st July, your first rent instalment will be due on the 24th June).
+Your rent will normally be due on the 24th of each month thereafter

 - Your rent is advertised at a weekly amount, please remember there are not 4 weeks in a month!

-- To work out your monthly quarterly average please use the below method
+- To work out your monthly average please use the below method

 - We would recommend setting up a standing order to pay your rent.
 All details are documented on your tenancy agreement.